clausreinke/jstr/readme.txt

 http://www.bluishcoder.co.nz/2007/10/javascript-packrat-parser.html
 http://www.bluishcoder.co.nz/2007/10/javascript-parser-combinators.html

-Originally written by Chris Double.
+Originally written by Chris Double: http://github.com/doublec/jsparse

 In the process of being revived, rewritten, and extended, by Claus Reinke.
 Since my main interest is in parsing ECMAScript 5 and beyond, I've been trying to keep the parser combinator API, just extending the grammar and implementation.
+That is beginning to change now, so don't expect stability.

 jsparse.js
   the combinator library